Required Postings

 A local government officer commits an offense if the officer knowingly violates Section 176.003, Local Government Code.
 An offense under this section is a Class C misdemeanor.

-UCISD Board of Trustee
+UCISD Board of Trustees

 Federal Report Cards